Cloaking: Édouard Glissant’s Theory of Opacity

 Elaine Hoey

-In the coming months, I will be undertaking further research into the emergent concept of CLOAKING as a critical theory and strategy of resistance within digital art practice.
-This work will develop both a theoretical and artistic framework that situates cloaking at the intersection of tactical media, artistic activism, political philosophy, and technological intervention.
+In the months ahead, I will continue to expand my research into the emergent concept of CLOAKING as a critical theory and a strategy of resistance within digital art practice.
+This work will evolve both a theoretical and artistic framework that locates cloaking within the intersections of tactical media, artistic activism, political philosophy, and technological intervention.

-This inquiry builds upon this existing body of research and proposes cloaking as a method for resisting systems of visibility, extraction, and control.
-It will serve as both a practical research tool and a discursive platform—mapping the aesthetic, political, and ethical dimensions of cloaking across visual culture, theory, and technology.
+This inquiry extends from my existing research and positions cloaking as a method for resisting systems of visibility, extraction, and control.
+It will operate as both a practical research tool and a discursive platform, tracing the aesthetic, political, and ethical dimensions of cloaking across visual culture, theory, and technology.

 At its core, cloaking resists visibility.
-Philosophically, it draws from Édouard Glissant’s concept of opacity—the right to remain unknowable and irreducible within systems of surveillance and categorisation.
-This is expanded through Judith Butler’s work on legibility and performativity, and Michel Foucault’s analyses of power, biopolitics, and disciplinary regimes.
+Philosophically, it draws on Édouard Glissant’s concept of opacitythe right to remain unknowable and irreducible within regimes of surveillance and categorisation.
+It also speaks with Judith Butler’s writings on legibility and performativity, and Michel Foucault’s analyses of power, biopolitics, and disciplinary control.

-Artistically, cloaking is informed by traditions of refusal, camouflage, visual interference, and the politics of concealment, found in tactical media, cyberfeminist practices, queer aesthetics, and anti-surveillance art.
-These strategies engage visibility not as a default but as a site of contestation—often used to disrupt or redirect systems of recognition and capture.
+Artistically, cloaking emerges through traditions of refusal, camouflage, visual interference, and the politics of concealment.
+These approaches surface in tactical media, cyberfeminist practices, queer aesthetics, and anti surveillance art.
+They engage visibility not as a neutral condition but as a contested field, often disrupting or rerouting systems of recognition and capture.

-Technologically, cloaking has gained renewed urgency through developments in AI ethics and adversarial machine learning.
-Tools such as Glaze and Nightshade (Ben Zhao et al.) employ data poisoning to prevent AI unauthorised image scraping and model training.
+Technologically, cloaking has become increasingly urgent in light of AI ethics and adversarial machine learning.
+Tools such as Glaze and Nightshade, developed by Ben Zhao and collaborators, deploy acts of data poisoning to block unauthorised image scraping and AI model training.

-Cloaking, then, is not simply about concealment.
-It is an active refusal to comply with regimes that demand legibility— instead it is a disruptive gesture that moves between opacity and interference, sabotage and strategic visibility.
-This research aims to articulate cloaking as a hybrid critical theory: a political strategy, a visual tactic, and a technological intervention in the age of AI and algorithmic governance.
+Cloaking is therefore not simply a gesture of concealment.
+It is an act of refusal, a disruption that moves between opacity and interference, between sabotage and strategic visibility.
+This research aims to articulate cloaking as a hybrid critical theory, a political strategy, a visual tactic, and a technological intervention in the age of AI and algorithmic governance.

 Knowledge Exchange